oddlama/fora-docs/features.md

 ## How is Fora different from existing tools?

-First of all, you are probably here asking yourself why I wrote this.
-The answer is mainly that I liked doing it.
-I always had my minor gripes with the existing well-known infra tools that I wanted to address.
+You are probably here, asking yourself why I wrote this when there already are tools doing the same things.
+The answer is mainly that I liked writing it while I could address some issues I had with existing tools.
 Is Fora perfect?
+No.
-No. Certainly far from it.
+Certainly far from it.
+But it is my shot at creating something I personally enjoy using.

-I took a lot of inspiration from amazing existing tools like Ansible and pyinfra.
+I took a lot of inspiration from amazing existing tools like [Ansible](https://www.ansible.com) and [pyinfa](https://pyinfra.com).
 I urge you to check them out if you haven't already.
-If you require large-scale deploys (>100 hosts), they are most likely a better choice and more mature tools.
+If you require large-scale deploys with many hosts, they are most likely a better choice and definitely more mature tools.

-I did especially focus on creating a tool thay I enjoy to use.
-This means I implemented concepts that are important to me and tried to fix the things that bothered me previously.
+## Outlining the differences

+To better illustrate the actual differences, I have compiled a list of short examples showing how Fora solves different problems I encountered with other tools.
+Basic knowledge about general infrastructure tools will be beneficial to fully understand this section.

-In summary, I wanted a tool that
+I wanted to create a tool that...

-- is more developer friendly.
-I can already code python and I want access to the full capabilities of python at my fingertips when writing scripts or defining variables.
+**is more developer friendly.** I can already code python and I want access to the full capabilities of python at my fingertips when writing scripts or defining variables.
-- minimizes hidden state and complexity.
-Often introduced by the tool itself (as what feels like weird magic).
+**minimizes hidden state and complexity.** Often introduced by the tool itself (as what feels like weird magic).
 I especially want clean, easy and self-contained deploy scripts.
-- is more like a dumb API.
-Except for initial setup like inventory loading, the tool should behave like a library without strange side-effects.
+**is more like a dumb API.** Except for initial setup like inventory loading, the tool should behave like a library without strange side-effects.
 Smart tools are always great, but sometimes dumb tools are better.
-- focuses on being a tool for remote scripting and not a whole environment.
-Keeping the tool lightweight increases its maintainability and reduces the amount of details one needs to learn about it.
+**focuses on being a tool for remote scripting and not a whole environment.** Keeping the tool lightweight increases its maintainability and reduces the amount of details one needs to learn about it.
 If you for example need to store a secret, you can already choose from a lot of good python libraries.
-- properly deals with the dict merging vs. dict overwriting issue.
+**properly deals with the dict merging vs.** dict overwriting issue.
 Scripts should have the option to do both while maintaining intuitive syntax.
-- can detect variable definition conflicts.
-Imagine a host is in two group, which both define a variable `var`.
+**can detect variable definition conflicts.** Imagine a host is in two group, which both define a variable `var`.
 Which definition is chosen?
 Instead of choosing arbitrarily, this should be an error.
-- reduces boilerplate operation arguments.
-When configuring services, you often need to create files for a specific user with certain permissions.
+**reduces boilerplate operation arguments.** When configuring services, you often need to create files for a specific user with certain permissions.
 Twenty times.
 Therefore, I want to be able to temporarily change the defaults in a `with` block to reduce boilerplate and to keep my scripts readable.
-- doesn't interface with the remote using shell commands.
-I want the equivalent of a remote `subprocess.run`, both internally and in scripts.
+**doesn't interface with the remote using shell commands.** I want the equivalent of a remote `subprocess.run`, both internally and in scripts.
 This way I don't have to worry about escaping arguments but can still spawn a shell when I need to.
-- reuses a single ssh connection for all commands.
-This is the only sane choice, and it is infinitely faster than the alternative.
+**reuses a single ssh connection for all commands.** This is the only sane choice, and it is infinitely faster than the alternative.
-- provides useful output.
-It doesn't need to be super fancy.
+**provides useful output.** It doesn't need to be super fancy.
 I just want to see the important information highlighted, instead of being presented with a terminal-filling block of text in a yellowish tint seemingly taken from `/dev/urandom`.
-- generally reduces friction where possible.
-When I just want to write a deploy for my dotfiles, a single (and short) `deploy.py` script should be all that is needed.
+**generally reduces friction where possible.** When I just want to write a deploy for my dotfiles, a single (and short) `deploy.py` script should be all that is needed.

-If you already know existing infrastructure tools and just want to see how Fora solves these problems, have a look at [TODO](./introduction-and-short-how-to-do-this-examples-for-people-who-know-other-tools).
-Otherwise, visit [TODO](./usage) if you are interested in how to use fora.

-## maybe name this "Differences [to existing tools]" instead of Features.
-## maybe make **semi sections** out of the above and include examples. better to read as people bothering to read this section are 99% already familiar with other tools.
 ## TODO DELETE BELOW OR RESTRUCTURE FEATURES ALSO TODO show limitiations arising from simplicity (no become, no parallel execution)